Agoric/documentation/main/ertp/guide/amounts.md

 <<< @/snippets/ertp/guide/test-amounts.js#manualMake
 Each `amount` has two properties:
-- `brand`: The kind of digital asset, such as our imaginary `Quatloos` currency or, in a game, a powerful magic sword with a brand of `Plus3Sword-ABCGames` or similar.
+- `brand`: The type of digital asset, such as our imaginary `Quatloos` currency or, in a game, a powerful magic sword with a brand of `Plus3Sword-ABCGames` or similar.
 - `value`: How much/many of the asset.
 Fungible values are natural numbers represented as BigInts.
 Non-fungible values may be represented as strings naming a